Mariusthvdb/custom-ui/README.md

 We can
 [customize entities in core Home Assistant](https://www.home-assistant.io/docs/configuration/customizing-devices/).
-This is however rather limited.
+However, this is rather limited.
 Two of the most important features Custom-ui offers on top of the core customization are support for:
 * **Templates**
 * **icon_color** attribute.